How To Do Your Own Bridal Makeup

-Your wedding will likely last all day, with hundreds of photo opportunities – so your makeup will need to be waterproof, smudge-proof and tear-proof!
+Your wedding will likely last all day, with hundreds of photo opportunities – so your bridal make-up will need to be waterproof, smudge-proof and tear-proof!
 And yes, all three are possible!!
 To get photo-ready and achieve a flawless look that will last no matter what the wedding day throws at you, you must first begin with your base makeup.

 (Ensure that you begin your makeup application with a clean face that is well moisturised.)

 Always, always, always use a primer first.
 They smooth out lines and help to keep your makeup firmly in place – essential for weddings!
 Apply the primer in a downwards motion.

 Guides For Brides Top Tip: Opt for a silicone-free primer as silicone-based primers can clog your pores up.

 After the primer comes foundation!
 Opt for those that say: ‘‘long-wear’’,‘’long-lasting’’ and/or ‘’waterproof’’.
 It goes without saying, but on one of the biggest days of your life, you need a reliable foundation that you know is going to last the entire day.
 Not only that, but it needs to suit your skin tone AND skin type too ladies!
 Lots of factors here, we know.
 If you have dry skin, a matte foundation won’t be the best idea.
 Equally, if you have oily skin, then it’s best to opt for oil-free foundations.

 If you are having a summer wedding, using foundation with SPF would seem sensible.
 But unfortunately, it can give you a ghostly complexion in your wedding photographs, which you do not want!

 Guides For Brides Top Tip: Having a summer outdoor wedding?
 Use SPF in your moisturiser and not your foundation.